 There’s going to be a love triangle, isn’t there?
 Great.
 All that aside, this is a very unusual premise.
 The concept of a being pretending to be human is a plot point the writers should take full advantage of.
 The teaser shots already look stunning, with a beautiful color palette.
 This drama is also a reunion of sorts, as Cheng Mi and Yang Zi have worked together before in The Legend of Chusen.
 I recommend keeping your eyes open for this drama with an intriguing premise and an impressive cast.

 38. Doulou Continent (2021, Rakuten Viki)

 Based on the anime of the same name by Tang Jia San Shao, Douluo Continent tells the story of Tang San (played by Zhan Xiao).
 At the age of 16, the talented and witty Tang San is sent to Nuoding Academy to learn how to be a great soul master.
 Through the training, he befriends Xiao Wu (played by Wu Xuanyi).
 However, after their powers grow, they then go to Shrek Academy.
-Here, they both find themselves in the middle of an imperial power struggle, and unveiling lost secrets such as the death of Tang San’s mother.
+Here, they both find themselves in the middle of an imperial power struggle and unveiling lost secrets such as the death of Tang San’s mother.

 What’s not to like about Douluo Continent?
-It has a Straightforward Plot, characters that develop individually as well as in a team, and visual effects, not even some high-budget films get.
+It has a Straightforward Plot, characters that develop individually as well as in a team, and visual effects, that not even some high-budget films get.
 Finally, it has genuine friendship and romance.

 39. My Heroic Husband (2021)